22 Must Have Blogging Resources You Need to Excel as a Blogger

 Pinterest Ninja

 If you plan to use Pinterest for blog traffic, you must learn how to use the platform.
-I’ve taken a few Pinterest courses in my day to try to master this constantly evolving social media network, and Pinterest Ninja is the only one that had any value.
+I’ve taken a few Pinterest courses in my day to try to master this constantly evolving social media network, and Pinterest Ninja is the only one that has any value.

 While the other courses stressed “make pretty pins” without telling you how, Pinterest Ninja showcases the search engine aspect of Pinterest and shows you how to optimize your profile, pins, and boards for Pinterest’s search algorithm.